back280/IO-SoSe-2015-flip-board/README.md

 ###The painter plate
 ![](images/2015_09_28_BIlder_Github_1920x10802.png)
 The next idea was a device that constantly drips paint on a rotating paper.
-The closer the viewer comes to the device, the faster the plate rotates.
+The closer the viewer approaches, the faster the plate rotates.

 ###The chladni plate
 ![](images/2015_09_28_BIlder_Github_1920x10804.png)
 The chladni device is a sand covered metal plate that makes frequnencies visible through vibration.
 Depending on which frequency, the sands starts to create certain pattern.
+The closer the viewer approaches, the higher the frequency.

 ###The led mirror
 ![](images/2015_09_28_BIlder_Github_1920x10805.png)